coxy1989/clr/README.md

 - [Ports](https://github.com/coxy1989/clr/blob/master/modules/model.py) of the *'full'* and *'quick'* CIFAR10 Caffe models to pytorch.
 - [Experiments](https://nbviewer.jupyter.org/github/coxy1989/clr/blob/master/notebooks/headline_experiment.ipynb) which verify the efficacy of *CLR* combined with the *Learning Rate Range Test* in reducing training time, compared to the caffe default CIFAR10 configuration.

+*The experiments performed in this repository were conducted on an Ubuntu 18.04 paperspace instance with a Nvidia Quadro P4000 GPU, NVIDIA Driver: 410.48, CUDA 10.0.130-1.*

 ## Quickstart

-The experiments performed in this repository were conducted on a paperspace instance with a Nvidia Quadro P4000 GPU.

 1. `git clone git@github.com:coxy1989/clr.git`